 The interconnectivity of these aspects (community empowerment, natural resource preservation, and risk mitigation) indicates that no segment can be overlooked when committing to the SDG agenda as all parameters are mutually dependent.

-what committing to the sdg agenda means for business success
+What committing to the SDG agenda means for business success

 In today’s extensively interconnected and complex business ecosystem, companies tackle the most pressing global challenges in unity, following a global SDG call to action.
 The agenda has greatly impacted the private sector by introducing working models with greater purpose.

 Committing to the SDG agenda means creating a shared value for all business stakeholders, thus allowing companies to become a driving force towards greater sustainability in business.
 By pursuing business interactions with startups and innovators, corporations and other industry giants advance faster in sustainable operation and production.
 Such alliances are a promising way to brood a business culture that scales up sustainability efforts and supports the SDGs on a larger scale.